Cervical Disc Disease in Dogs

 A cervical disc rupture occurs when the jelly-like inner part of the disc pushes through the fibrous outer layer.
 Consequently, this compresses the spinal cord, causing pain or difficulty walking in all four limbs.

 While any dog (and even cats) can be affected, it is most common in Dachshunds, French Bulldogs, Beagles, and Poodles.
-In order to properly diagnose cervical disc disease in your pet, visit a neurology specialist at Southeast Veterinary Neurology (SEVN) for a detailed neurological exam.
+In order to properly diagnose cervical disc disease in your pet, visit a veterinary neurologist at Southeast Veterinary Neurology (SEVN) for a detailed neurological exam.
+Download a fact sheet.

 We're leaders in veterinary neurology.